kubermatic/kubermatic/docs/cluster-defaulting-validation.md

 that thing will already apply the Go constants to the `KubermaticConfiguration`.
 So the config returned by the getter is already defaulted.

+### Important to know:
+When the `Cluster.spec` is extended with new values that have defaults assigned, all existing Clusters are updated to set the default value.
+If no initial defaults are set, keep in mind that a change later will again trigger an update to all existing Clusters.

-Important to know: Default values in `Cluster` objects are persisted, so that changed defaults **do not** affect existing clusters.
+Default values in `Cluster` objects are persisted, so that changed defaults **do not** affect existing clusters.
 This is different to the `KubermaticConfiguration`/`Seed`, where defaulting happens only at runtime, because we do want new defaults (like new `spec.versions` in the `KubermaticConfiguration`) to also apply to existing KKP installations.

 ## Validation